 For example, if all of your property is community property, your spouse gets everything.
 If you have ten kids from five marriages, things get a bit murkier.
 These next few paragraphs lay out what happens to your property in different scenarios.
 Keep in mind, the best advice about property distribution comes from an attorney.

 Travis Weaver, attorney, provides a free 30-minute phone meeting to answer your questions on wills, probate, and related issues.
-Call our Denton County office at 817-638-2022 today to schedule your phone meeting.
+Call our Denton County office at 817-638-2022 or send us an email today to schedule your phone meeting.

 Intestate Distribution for Single People with No Children